 From Happy Isles Shuttle Stop near Curry Village, walk east across the bridge over the Merced River and turn right up the Mist Trail (passing the trail to the Happy Isles before crossing the bridge).
 The Mist Trail is a wide trail that is paved for the first 0.9 miles to the Vernal Fall Footbridge.
 Hike through a mixed forest dominated by California bays up to a ledge around a bend in the river shaped like a backward C. When the trail turn left, look back down the valley for a distant perspective of Upper Yosemite Fall.
-Just ahead there is another gleaming waterfall, Illilouette Falls, which tumbles down a side canyon to the south.
+Another gleaming waterfall is just ahead.
+Illilouette Falls tumbles down a side canyon to the south.

 From here, the hike becomes strenuous.
 When the waterfall is at full blast in the spring, the Mist Trail is as cool and exciting a trek as you will find anywhere.
 It is amazing to be so close to such a powerful force of nature.
 Make your way up stone steps, pressing through gusts of refreshing spray to climb up the right side of the canyon.
 Reach a cluster of trees and climb a final staircase along a rock face even with the falls.

 Leave the stairs and walk down a broad granite slab to a metal railing at an observation area next to the top of the falls.
 Take in an up-close perspective of the rushing water.
 The hikers on the trail below look tiny from the top of this thundering waterfall.